Sangil-Lee/Work/EtherCAT/README.md

      sudo /etc/init.d/ethercat start
  after running this command you must see something like Starting EtherCAT master done.
+ --> should be released "Secure Boot" in BIOS/CMOS setup.
+ --> lsmod | grep ec_generic or ec_r8169

  -> If you want to start ethercat from terminal directly without changing directory  you can create symbolic link: